-I am suing my home contractor, who botched the renovation of my kitchen.
-She was supposed to install brand new appliances after retiling the floor and painting the walls.
-We agreed on the supplies she would use and the timetable.
-Not only did the work take two months longer than promised, but she left my kitchen a disaster!
-She ordered the wrong appliances, used blotchy paint, and left the tiles jagged and rough.
-As I prepare for trial, what sorts of evidence should I bring with me?
+I am going to small claims court to sue my home contractor, who botched the renovation of my kitchen.
+She was supposed to install new appliances after retiling the floor and painting the walls.
+We agreed on the materials and timetable.
+Not only did the work take two months longer than promised, but she ordered the wrong appliances, left paint blotches all over, and grouted the tiles unevenly.
+As I prepare for trial, what sorts of evidence should I bring?

-Evidence is crucially important to convincing a judge of your position.
-In addition to your oral presentation, evidence is much more objective.
-Emails, photographs, contracts and samples can tell a story that goes beyond your mere frustration.
+Evidence is crucial to convincing a judge that you were wronged and deserve compensation.
+In addition to your oral presentation, physical evidence will be viewed as much more objective and credible.
+Emails, photographs, contracts and samples can tell a story that goes beyond your (justifiable) frustration.

 Obviously, you should choose evidence that is favorable to your position.
-For example, a dramatic picture of jagged tiles scattered around your kitchen floor would show the judge how utterly careless your contractor was.
-An email from her promising to complete the job on a certain date would also demonstrate exactly what your expectations were.
+For example, dramatic photos of trouble spots in your kitchen would show the judge how careless your contractor was.
+An email from her promising to complete the job on a certain date would also demonstrate what your expectations were.

 For example, you could include an affidavit from a neighbor who witnessed your contractor break through your wall.
 This is called a fact affidavit.
-Or you could include an expert affidavit from another contractor in your community stating that she examined the work of your contractor and found it to be below the standards of professional care.
+Or you could include an expert affidavit from another local contractor stating that she examined the work of your contractor and found it to be below the standards of professional care.

-In "regular" court, there are all sorts of formalistic rules for the presentation, authentication, and admission of evidence.
-Generally speaking, these rules are somewhat relaxed in small claims court.
-The courts are intentionally designed for use without an attorney.
+In "regular" court, there are all sorts of formal rules for presenting, authenticating, and admitting evidence.
+These rules are normally relaxed in small claims court, though the exact rules depend on the laws in your state.
+The courts are intentionally designed for use by people like you, without assistance from an attorney.

 Nevertheless, you should ask your county clerk about the rules or procedures for having physical evidence considered by the court.
 For example, the court might require that it's submitted a certain number of days ahead of trial, or that your contractor be provided with advance copies.

 Follow whatever rules the court has regarding the submission of evidence.
 Typically, it's smart to come to your trial with neat binders showing your proof.
-The binders would elegantly separate each email or photograph or document with a tab, making it easy for the court to flip through the book.
+The binders would elegantly separate each email or photograph or document with a tab, making it easy for the court to flip through.